samrwright/govuk-design-system/src/patterns/contact-a-department-or-service-team/index.md

   name: "Contact a department or service team",
   criteria: [
     {
-      text: "users can find contact details in a consistent place across a set of pages",
+      text: "make sure users can find contact details in a consistent place across a set of pages",
       anchor: "wcag-consistent-contact"
     }
   ]